wix-incubator/wix-code-docs/wix-ui-santa/$w/customelement/handle-events.md

 * **Internal events (DOM Events)**: Events related to the lifecycle of the custom element, like when it's attached or detached from the DOM.
 To handle these events, use lifecycle methods like `connectedCallback()` and `attributeChangedCallback()`.
 * **Site events**: The `$w.onReady()` event notifies the custom element when the page is fully loaded.
 Then, you can listen for other page-specific events, like scrolling or mouse actions, and pass data to your custom element by updating its attributes.

 The following example shows how to pass data from your site to the custom element.
+When the button `#myButton` is clicked, it updates the `customData` attribute of the custom element `#myCustomElement`.
+This data can then be accessed by the custom element via the `attributeChangedCallback()` method.

 ```javascript
 // Page code